jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 } = config;
 ```

-Not as nice as the false promise of `Object.assign(..)` (being that it's shallow only), but it's better than the earlier shown manual approach by a fair bit, I think.
-Still unfortunately verbose and repetitive.
+Not as nice as the false promise of `Object.assign(..)` (being that it's shallow only), but it's better than the manual approach by a fair bit, I think.
+It is still unfortunately verbose and repetitive, though.

 The previous snippet's approach works because I'm hacking the destructuring and defaults mechansim to do the property `=== undefined` checks and assignment decisions for me.
-It's a trick in that I'm destructuring `config` (see the `= config` at the end of the snippet), but I'm re-assigning all the destructured values right back into `config`, with the `config.options.enable` assignment references.
+It's a trick in that I'm destructuring `config` (see the `= config` at the end of the snippet), but I'm reassigning all the destructured values right back into `config`, with the `config.options.enable` assignment references.

 Still too much, though.
 Let's see if we can make anything better.

 The following trick works best if you know that all the various properties you're destructuring are uniquely named.
 You can still do it even if that's not the case, but it's not as nice -- you'll have to do the destructuring in stages, or create unique local variables as temporary aliases.

-If we fully destructure all the properties into top level variables, we can then immediately restructure to reconstitute the original nested object structure.
+If we fully destructure all the properties into top-level variables, we can then immediately restructure to reconstitute the original nested object structure.

 But all those temporary variables hanging around would pollute scope.
 So, let's use block scoping (see "Block-Scoped Declarations" earlier in this chapter) with a general `{ }` enclosing block: